-Languages in which application information materials are available a) Indicate the languages in which application information materials were available in the reporting year.
+-Languages in which application information materials are availablea) Indicate the languages in which application information materials were available in the reporting year.

-Language Yes/No
+Yes/No

-English Yes
+Yes

-French No
+No

-Other (please specify)
+-

-Paid staff employed by your organization-
+Paid staff employed by your organization

 b) In the table below, enter the number of paid staff employed by your organization in the categories shown, on December 31 of the reporting year.